Jak Nguyen

 Beer goes with salty food well.

-The most common beers served at Asian banquets is Crown Lager, followed Heineken.
+The most common beers served at Asian banquets is Crown Lager, followed by Heineken.

 Spirits